carsonfarmer/blog/content/blog/playing-around-classification-algorithms.md

 Author: cfarmer
 Email: carson.farmer@gmail.com
 Category: Python
-Tags: Classification, Jenks, Python, QGIS, R, Free open-source software (FOSS), Geographic information science/systems (GIS)
+Tags: Classification, Jenks, Python, QGIS, R, FOSS, GIS
 Slug: playing-around-with-classification-algorithms-python-and-qgis

-Data visualisation is part of my everyday work-flow.
+Data visualization is part of my everyday work-flow.
 More often than not, I'm playing around with my data in a GIS to tease out interesting or informative spatial patterns, or to ensure that I'm getting the results that I'm expecting.
-As a result, I am constantly trying out different classification schemes to help me generalise spatial patterns, highlight outliers and/or patterns, or just plain [mess around with my data][].
+As a result, I am constantly trying out different classification schemes to help me generalize spatial patterns, highlight outliers and/or patterns, or just plain [mess around with my data][].
 <!--more-->